 Ethics and Risk Management Workshops are designed to help you:

 - Recognize the major elements of disciplinary complaints and malpractice suits;

 - Identify situations that present the greatest risk to practitioners, both now and in the future;

 - Implement a system of specific procedural strategies that will reduce the risk of malpractice actions and disciplinary complaints;

 - Recognize essential information about laws governing therapeutic confidentiality and its exceptions;

-- Implement an effective system of providing "informed consent" to clients, including a sample psychologist/patient contract;
+- Implement an effective system of providing "informed consent" to clients, including a sample psychologist/patient contract; and,

 - Determine how and when to consult with others to reduce the risk of malpractice.